hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 1.8.0 =
-* Added option to disable recaptchacompat (stop replacing other instances of reCAPTCHA with hCaptcha).
+* Added option to disable reCAPTCHA Compatibility (use if including both hCaptcha and reCAPTCHA on the same page)

 = 1.7.0 =
 * 100% covered by WordPress integration tests.